ywg-jean/now-examples/jekyll/readme.md

 $ now init jekyll
 ```

+> Alternatively, create a project, and Git repository, with this example template [using the ZEIT dashboard](https://zeit.co/new/jekyll).

 Once initialized locally, you can use the [Jekyll CLI](https://jekyllrb.com/docs/) to start a local development server so you can work on your new Jekyll site:

 ```shell